microsoft/PowerPlatformConnectors/independent-publisher-connectors/AMEE Open Business/readme.md

 ## Publisher: Paul Culmsee, Seven Sigma Business Solutions

 ## Prerequisites
+* Usage of this API is subject to [AMEE Terms and Conditions](https://www.amee.com/terms-and-conditions)

+## Obtaining Credentials
 * You will need to generate an API key to access the AMEE Open Business API on the [AMEE API Documentation Page](https://www.amee.com/api#/documentation).
 * Access to the API is via preemptive HTTP Basic Authorization, with your API key as the username and your API secret as the password.
-* Usage of this API is subject to [AMEE Terms and Conditions](https://www.amee.com/terms-and-conditions)

-## Obtaining Credentials
-Once you have signed up for an account, you will receive an email with an API Key.

 ## Supported Operations
 ### Get Companies